department-of-veterans-affairs/vagov-content/pages/education/change-gi-bill-benefits.md

 - Education or training plans and goals
 - Current or former school or training program and the new school or training program you plan to attend

-<b>If you're the dependent of a Veteran or Servicemember, you'll also need that person's:</b>
+<b>If you're the dependent of a Veteran or service member, you'll also need that person's:</b>
 - Social Security number or VA file number
 - Basic service history information